 We had to hoof it back to Centro because we needed to relocate one more time.
-We had booked a room in casa Mariam y Sinai on Calle Neptuno with our friends Johnny and Glynnis.
+We had booked a room in casa Mariam y Sinai on Calle Neptuno with our friends Johnny and Glynis.
 After the formalities were completed, we caught a bicycle taxi to the Museum of the Revolution.

 The museum is located in an impressive but somewhat dilapidated palace.
 It is a rambling affair, and whilst many of the exhibits are interesting, they also rely too heavily on text and many are showing their age.
 Later in our journey we explored museums in Santiago de Cuba and Playa Girón that were better designed and maintained.
 Nevertheless, for travellers who are keen to learn about Cuba’s revolutionary history, the Museum is well worth a visit.

-After spending some hours educating ourselves, we went to Prado 12 for evening drinks with Johnny and Glynnis.
+After spending some hours educating ourselves, we went to Prado 12 for evening drinks with Johnny and Glynis.
 There was an excellent salsa band playing on the diminutive patio and we bought some CDs to remember them by.